-Set up your home to make your life is easier and safer when you return.
-Ask your doctor, nurses, or physical therapist about getting your home ready for your return.
+Set up your home to make your life easier and safer when you return.
+Ask your health care provider, nurses, or physical therapist about getting your home ready for your return.

 Make sure everything you need is easy to get to and on the same floor where you will spend most of your time.

 - Set up your bed on the first floor (or the entry floor) if you can.

 - Have a bathroom or a portable commode on the same floor where you will spend most of your day.

 - Stock up on canned or frozen food, toilet paper, shampoo, and other personal items.

 - Either buy or make single meals that can be frozen and reheated.

 - Make sure you can reach everything you need without getting on your tiptoes or bending down.

 - Put food and other supplies in a cupboard that is between your waist and shoulder level.